 As you will be aware, the exemptions listed above are non-absolute and require the application of the Public Interest Test.
-I would suggest that public accountability would favour disclosure, given that the information concerns the efficient and effective use of resources by the Service.
+I would suggest that public accountability would favour disclosure, given that the information concerns an operation of public interest.
 Likewise, disclosure of the information would also inform the public debate on the issue of policing and contribute to the accuracy of that debate.